John Thornton (glass painter): Works

 Thornton was instrumental in disseminating the International Gothic style in the north and Midlands of England.
 The products of his workshop can be recognised by their favouring of white glass and yellow stain set against blue and ruby "seaweed"-patterned backgrounds, and by the very distinctive modelling of faces.

 Thornton's masterpiece is the Great East Window of York Minster, the largest in the building and containing about 1680 sqft of glass.
+Thornton received the commission in 1405, and finished the window just three years later.
 According to the contract, much of the work was to be executed by his own hand, though specifically only to "pourtray [...] the histories, images, and other things to be painted on the [window]"; evidently some of the glazing would be carried out by apprentices or workmen.
 Thornton is likely to have recruited glaziers locally in York: he seems to have been an enthusiastic teacher, and his style quickly became dominant in the area.

 Work thought to be by Thornton can also be found in several smaller churches, as well as in St Mary's Hall in Coventry.
 His surviving windows for Coventry Cathedral were removed before it was destroyed in the Coventry Blitz and have been preserved.
 He is also thought to have produced the windows from the chapel at Hampton Court, Herefordshire, which are now dispersed in various collections, and seven panels in the Church of St. Mary Magdalene, Newark-on-Trent.

 The Thornton 'tradition' continued in York even after the middle of the 15th century, though many of the works produced show a coarsening or loss of quality compared with Thornton's authentic creations.